 - Proficiency and experience with analytical and visualization software such as Tableau preferred.

 - Experience with conducting and presenting data analysis and research reports preferred.

 - Experience with data-focused work and knowledge of statistics preferred.

 - The ability to exercise discretion and maintain constituent confidentiality is required.

 - Strong interpersonal skills and demonstrated experience working with cross-functional teams and leading teams

 - Sense of humor

 The Dallas Museum of Art is committed to building a culturally diverse staff and is and Equal Opportunity Employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, age, disability, or genetics.
+All qualified applicants will receive consideration for employment without regard to race, religion, creed, color, national origin, age, gender, sexual orientation, marital status, veteran status, disability or genetics.